ekinhbayar/hacktoberfest-gallery/README.md

 Add any kind of artwork to this repository, the only rule is that it needs to be from October 2022.
 Go wild!

 ## Contributing
 Create a PR against issue [#1](https://github.com/ekinhbayar/hacktoberfest-gallery/issues/1) by first forking this repository and submitting a pull request of your entries from your own GitHub account, targeting the `master` branch.
+Follow the tips below to contribute your October 2022 cotent:

 #### Add a new album to gallery
 1. Go to the gallery folder of the forked repo.